xnor-gate/shibboleth_bot/README.md

 ### Partial team guesses

 In games with many players, guessing your exact team is hard, so there's an option to allow guessing only part of your team.
 For example, in a 9-player game, you might play that you need to guess exactly 3 people on your team counting yourself.
 The guess counts as  right if all those people are your on team and your whole team wins, even though some teammates aren't included in the guess.

+### Skew

+Small games with 2, 3, or 4 players might use the "skew" option to give a chance of more unbalanced teams 0v2, 0v3, or 1v3, which makes guessing your team harder.
+For example, in a 3-player game with skew chance 0.33, there's a 33% the teams are secretly 0v3 instead of the usual 1v2, where every has the same word and will all win or all lose.
+Here, you could call in a team size 1 (just yourself), size 2, or size 3 (everyone).

 ## Playing on Discord